China Southern Airlines has banned transport of shark fin shipments on board its flights, according to a new company sustainability policy.

 While shark fin imports into mainland China declined by 80% between 2011 and 2014, according to official government statistics released last year, too many sharks are still killed to supply remaining demand.

-WildAid continues to work to reduce further the demand for shark fin in mainland China as well as Hong Kong, Taiwan and other parts of Southeast Asia.
+WildAid continues to work to reduce further the demand for shark fin in mainland China including Hong Kong SAR and Taiwan, as well as other parts of Southeast Asia.

 Leadership from major airlines, shipping lines, hotels and other businesses shows the strong public sentiment in favor of conserving sharks and other wildlife.